nottheswimmer/asyncrepo/README.md

 - More enterprise-friendly implementations.
 Testing is done on cloud-hosted services and those APIs are often different from the on-premise ones.
 Submit a ticket or a pull request if you want to help.
+- Split dependencies into separate packages depending on which repositories are desired.

 ### Potential Repositories